Starting a community

 All registered communities – funded and unfunded – will be provided a dedicated area on the Communities page to share their outputs and host discussion forums.

-For communities seeking funding, up to £3000 is available to communities whose applications are successful.
+There will be funding available in 2018/19 for communities whose applications are successful.
+The amount of funding available will depend on the number of successful applications.
 Applications will be considered by a panel and there will be rolling application rounds.
 Keep an eye on these pages for more information about the next deadline for submission of application forms.

 Funding will be available for one year at a time.
 If you would like to apply for further funding, fill in the funding renewal form.